h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

 UPGRADE NOTES:
  * if upgrading from 1.1.12 you need to follow instructions in the UPGRADE doc

-2.0.2 - Twenty-Seventh public release - 2006-1X-XX
+2.0.2 - Twenty-Seventh public release - 2006-12-22
-- Added optional FastAGI replacement for call_log and VDhangup scripts
+- Added FastAGI replacement for call_log and VDhangup scripts
 - Added new USA-Canada Daylight Savings time scheme and DST for Brazil
 - astguiclient/admin.php removed and merged into vicidial/admin.php
 - Ability for agent to alter volume levels of participants
 - Keepalives consolidated into single script
 - New all-active-campaigns realtime summary screen
 - New script added to make it easier to change IP address of servers in VICIDIAL
+- Added ability to reserver trunk lines for specific VICIDIAL campaigns
+- Added ability for balance dialing and dialing-only servers in VICIDIAL
 - Many other changes and bug fixes listed in the TODO Wiki webpage: http://www.eflo.net/VICIDIALwiki/index.php/TODO:2.0.2 UPGRADE NOTES: